kluctl/kluctl/docs/commands.md

 In addition, the following arguments are available:
 <!-- BEGIN SECTION "render" "Misc arguments" true -->
 ```
 Misc arguments:
-    --render-output-dir DIRECTORY
+  Command specific arguments.

-                                  Specifies the target directory to render the project into.
-If omitted, atemporary
+  --render-output-dir=STRING    Specifies the target directory to render the project into.
+If omitted, a temporary
                                 directory is used.
-    --output-images FILE          Also output images list to given FILE.
-This output the same result as from the list-
-                                  images command.
-    --output-single-yaml FILE     Also write all resources into a single yaml file.

 ```
 <!-- END SECTION -->

 ## validate
 <!-- BEGIN SECTION "validate" "Usage" false -->
-Usage: kluctl validate [OPTIONS]
+Usage: replace-commands-help validate

-  Validates the already deployed deployment.

-  This means that all objects are retrieved from the cluster and checked for readiness.

-  TODO: This needs to be better documented!

 <!-- END SECTION -->